 In some people, pain results only when pressure is applied to the tooth.

 Visit your dentist as soon as possible for your emergency dental examination and treatment if your toothache lasts longer than 1 or 2 days.
 Emergency dental symptoms contain having a fever, earache, or pain upon opening your mouth.
-Proper identification and treatment of dental infections is important to prevent its spread to other parts of the face and skull and possibly even to the bloodstream.
+Proper identification and treatment of dental infections are important to prevent its spread to other parts of the face and skull and possibly even to the bloodstream.

 To treat your toothache, your dentist will examine your mouth, teeth, gums, jaws, tongue, throat, sinuses, ears, nose, and neck.
 X-rays may be taken as well as other tests, depending on what your dentist suspects is causing your toothache.
 Treatment for a toothache depends on the cause.
 If a cavity is causing the toothache, your dentist will fill the cavity or possibly extract the tooth, if necessary.
 An antibiotic may be prescribed if there is fever or swelling of the jaw.